 Key Changes in the CSRD

 The NFRD can be viewed as a leading example of how the EU sustainable disclosure landscape has changed and continues to change.
 It also shows the EU’s effort to promote the development of ESG responsibility.
 However, it still has some inefficiencies.
-In order to upgrade the NFRD, the CSRD adjusts the requirements in the following areas:
+To upgrade the NFRD, the CSRD adjusts the requirements in the following areas:

-Only 11,600 entities are eligible for the NFRD reporting.
-This is because the NFRD excludes private companies as well as small and medium-sized enterprises (SMEs) from reporting obligations.
+Only 11,600 entities are in scope for NFRD reporting.
+This is because the NFRD excludes private companies, as well as small and medium-sized enterprises (SMEs) from reporting obligations.
 Moreover, subsidiaries are not obliged to report if their parent companies can meet NFRD requirements on a consolidation basis.
-As a result, investors and stakeholders wishing to reference the NFRD reports often face the challenge of insufficient information due to the limited scope.
+As a result, investors and stakeholders wishing to reference NFRD reports often face the challenge of insufficient information due to the limited scope.

 The CSRD expands the scope to approximately 49,000 EU companies and relevant foreign subsidiaries, accounting for 75% of the turnover of all limited liability companies.
 Compared to the NFRD, it applies to listed SMEs except for micro-enterprises.
 It also includes all large companies that are EU-governed or established in an EU member state, as well as those already falling under the NFRD.
 According to the CSRD, large companies within the scope should meet two of the following criteria:

 1. over 250 employees;